Project 7: The Vim Golf Challenge

 Attribute Value

-Difficulty Level 4: Expert
+Difficulty Expert

-Main Programming Language None (text editing)
+Main Programming Language Plain text

 Alternative Programming Languages Any

-Coolness Level Level 4: Expert efficiency
+Coolness Level Level 4: Expert Efficiency

-Business Potential 2: Speed cult
+Business Potential Level 2: Speed Cult

 1. Learning Objectives